WordPress/gutenberg/docs/contributors/git-workflow.md

 git commit -m "Your Good Commit Message" path/to/FILE
 ```

 **Step 6**: Push your change up to GitHub.
-The change will be pushed to your copy of the repository on the GitHub
+The change will be pushed to your fork of the repository on the GitHub

 ```bash
 git push -u origin upgrade/my-branch
 ```

-**Step 7**: Go to your repository on GitHub, it will automatically detect the change and give you a link to create a pull request.
+**Step 7**: Go to your forked repository on GitHub -- it will automatically detect the change and give you a link to create a pull request.

 ![Screenshot showing pull request link](https://developer.wordpress.org/files/2020/09/pull-request-create.png)

-**Step 8**: Create the pull request, this will create the request on the WordPress Gutenberg repository to integrate the change from your repository.
+**Step 8**: Create the pull request.
+This will create the request on the WordPress Gutenberg repository to integrate the change from your forked repository.

-**Step 9**: Keep up on the pull request, if any additional changes or updates are requested than make the changes locally and push them up, following Steps 4-6.
+**Step 9**: Keep up with new activity on the pull request.
+If any additional changes or updates are requested, then make the changes locally and push them up, following Steps 4-6.

 Do not make a new pull request for updates; by pushing your change to your respotiroy it will update the same PR.
 In this sense, the PR is a pointer on the WordPress Gutenberg repository to your copy.
 So when you update your copy, the PR is also updated.

-That’s it, once approved and merged your copy will be incorporated into the main repository. 🎉
+That’s it!
+Once approved and merged, your change will be incorporated into the main repository. 🎉

 ## Branch Naming